fullptr/anzu/README.md

 -- views.hpp       : A collection of some helper views not in C++20
 ```

-# Upcoming Features
+# TODO
-* Explicit typing in declarations.
-* Const keyword.
-* Scopes.
-* Member functions so we can write `my_list.size()` rather than `list_size(my_list)`.
+## Focus
-* Function overloading based on the call signature.
+* Function overloading
-* Replace `int` with `int32`, `int64` as well as promotion/narrowing builtins.
-* Add `float32` and `float64`, with promotion/narrowing builtins (and to/from ints).
-* Add `uint32` and `uint64`, similar to the above.
-* Removal of objects and types from the runtime, should run on arrays of bytes.
+* Member Functions
+* Constructors
+* Const
-* Native compilation.
+* Dynamic Allocation

+## Low Priority
+* Making the bytecode a true bytecode that can be saved to a file and read back in, with the compiler and runtime becoming separate programs
-* References (like C++, no pointers).
+* References
-* Less restriction on return statements in functions.
+* Less restriction on return statements in functions
-* Typed function pointers.
+* Function pointers
-* Variants and a basic match statement.
+* Variants and match statement
-* Replacing the binary operation op codes with calls to builtin functions.
+* Enums
-* Filesystem support.
+* Filesystem support
-* A better C++ API for implementing custom functions in C++.
+* A better C++ API for implementing custom functions in C++

-# Known Bugs
-* Generic types don't place nicely with the compiler, need to employ similar techniques that type check generic functions.
-Function scopes will also need to store the generic types of the inputs so they can be matched against the concrete types it is called with.